Forever 21’s business model was way out of fashion

 Breaking News Emails

-The oversized look isn’t a good fit for Forever 21: Retail analysts said the financial troubles that prompted the fast-fashion stalwart to file for Chapter 11 bankruptcy protection on Sunday stemmed from a combination of an overextended retail footprint and growing competition.
+Forever 21's financial troubles that prompted the fast-fashion stalwart to file for Chapter 11 bankruptcy protection Sunday stemmed from a combination of an overextended retail footprint and growing competition, retail analysts said.

 “Expanding too much, too soon and primarily in mall locations contributed to Forever 21's problems,” said Alexis DeSalva, senior analyst for retail and e-commerce at market research firm Mintel.